Learning in Stackelberg Games with Non-myopic Agents: : A Near-Optimal Robust Search Algorithm for SSGs

-Using \Cref{lem:ssg-optimality}, we establish that the unique conservative $x^\star$ maximizing the principal's payoff also minimizes the agent's payoff.
-We leverage this property for efficient optimization: while the principal's payoff $u(x, \brr(x))$ is difficult to directly optimize, as it may be discontinuous in $x$, the equivalent objective $v(x, \brr(x)) = \max_{y\in\cY} v^y(x_y)$ is quasi-convex in $x$ (and convex when the $v^y$ are linear).
+Using this, we establish that the unique conservative $\bv{x^\star}\in \cX$ maximizing the principal's payoff also minimizes the agent's payoff.
+We exploit this for efficient optimization: while the principal's payoff $u(\bv{x}, \brr(\bv{x}))$ is difficult to directly optimize, as it may be discontinuous in $\bv{x}$, the equivalent objective $v(\bv{x}, \brr(\bv{x})) = \max_{y\in\cY} v^y(x_y)$ is quasi-convex in $x$, and even convex when the $v^y$ are linear.